priyanshu1019/RESUME-SELECTION-DATA-ANALYTICS/README.md

 - **Usage**: Guides on how to use the project.
 - **Contributing**: Information on how others can contribute.
 - **License**: Specifies the project's license.

-You can adjust the sections as needed based on additional details or changes in the project.